callawaycloud/Salesforce-Environment-Vars/upgrade-from-prepackaged.md

 # Upgrade from pre-namespaced version

-If you installed this package prior to the packaged namedspace releae, you will need to manually upgrade:
+If you installed this package prior to the "namespaced unlocked package release", you will need to manually upgrade:

 1. Install the packaged version
 1. Use the script below to migrate your `ENV_Var__mdt` to `VARS__ENV__mdt`